7 Module 6: Art in East Asia

 image

 South Korean artist Yeesookyung at work on a “translation” sculpture made of pottery discarded in the Joseon dynasty.
-(Photo from Locks Gallery)
+(Photo by Kim Wooil, with modifications)

 A contemporary sculpture by artist Yeesookyung (Yee Soo-kyung), South Korea, made of shards of Goryeo celadon found along the North Korean border, skillfully epoxied together and laced with gold.
 She is best known for her sculptures made of Joseon dynasty broken ceramics called “Translated Vases.”
-This sculpture was acquired by the British Museum, which has a rich collection of East Asian ceramics, in 2020 (c.
-The Trustees of the British Museum)
+This sculpture was acquired by the Grand Palace, Paris.

 Japan